EugeneKrapivin/NUnitTestGenerator/README.md

 # NUnitTestGenerator

-A tool to generate NUnit tests fixtures from test titles, esencially generating the boiler plate code
+A tool to generate NUnit tests fixtures from test titles, essentially generating the boiler plate code